SimformSolutionsPvtLtd/react-native-radial-slider/README.md

 # RadialSlider

-- RadialSlider has two different variants, default one and radial-circle-slider
+- RadialSlider has two different variants, 'default' and 'radial-circle-slider'
 - RadialSlider can be used to select / set goal, vision, range etc

 ## Default RadialSlider